-Professor Benjamin W. Labaree of Williams College, a member of the faculty of the Munson Institute since 1966, conceived the notion of a one-semester program in maritime studies after several winters spent bringing a group of Williams students to Mystic Seaport for the January academic term.
-Professor Labaree and his students sketched the original plan for a full semester at the Seaport on a napkin in a Dunkin’ Donuts, where they had paused for a snack on their ride back to Williamstown.
+Professor Benjamin W. Labaree of Williams College, a member of the faculty of the Munson Institute since 1966, conceived the notion of a one-semester undergraduate program in maritime studies after several winters spent bringing a group of Williams students to Mystic Seaport Museum for the January academic term.
+Ben and his students sketched the original plan for a full semester on a napkin in a Dunkin’ Donuts, where they had paused for a snack on their ride back to Williamstown.

-After several years of planning with Waldo Jonhston, then Director of the Mystic Seaport Museum, Professor Labaree founded the Williams-Mystic Program in 1977.
+After several years of planning with Waldo Johnston, then Director of the Mystic Seaport Museum, Ben founded the Williams-Mystic Maritime Studies Program in 1977.
 The program now goes by the name Williams-Mystic Program.

-Four decades later, the Williams-Mystic Program is thriving with an alumni body of over 1,700 alumni in a variety of career fields and professions.
-Williams-Mystic is the only undergraduate program that offers interdisciplinary semester-long courses in maritime history, literature, policy, and science.
-It is a member of the Twelve-College Exchange and is supported by a consortium of twenty liberal arts colleges, with students from many other colleges and universities participating as well.
+Over four decades later, the Williams-Mystic Program is thriving with over 1,700 alumni in a variety of career fields and professions.
+Williams-Mystic is the only undergraduate program that offers interdisciplinary semester-long courses in maritime literature, history, policy, and science.
+The program is a member of the Twelve-College Exchange and welcomes students from all accredited colleges and universities across the United States.

 Full and partial scholarships available.

 "Sea" our field seminars and life in Mystic firsthand.